UHBer/uhber.github.io/index.md

 ![](images/signUpPage.png)
 This is the [signup page](http://uhber.meteorapp.com/#/signup), we wanted to make the user input their names when they sign up just so their names would be on their profile until they decide to make their profile.

+### Forgot Password

+Forgot your password?
+Not a problem at UHBer.
+Simply enter your email in the [form](http://uhber.meteorapp.com/#/forgot) and you'll receive a link to reset your password so you can resume carpooling!

 ### User Landing Page
 ![](images/new-userLanding2.PNG)
 Once the user has logged in, they will be able to view the user landing page which permits them to access more options in the navbar.